weaviate/weaviate-io/developers/weaviate/api/graphql/aggregate.md

 }
 ```

-An example query to obtain meta information about the data in the class `Article` can be queried as follows.
+Below is an example query to obtain meta information about the data in the class `Article`.
 Note that the data is not grouped yet, the meta information is about all the data objects found with the class `Article`.

 import GraphQLAggregateSimple from '/_includes/code/graphql.aggregate.simple.mdx';